mohammadabidhafiz1294/physics-note/PHYSICS/4 Y/404 Solid state physics/SuperConductivity (CH-03).md

 $$J = \frac{I}{A}$$
 where $I$ is the current and $A$ is the cross-sectional area.

-- In a superconductor, current density does not depend on the **shape or geometry** of the specimen directly; it depends only on the **magnitude of current and area** through which it flows [1].
+- In a superconductor, current density does not depend on the **shape or geometry** of the specimen directly; it depends only on the **magnitude of current and area** through which it flows.
 - However, there exists a **critical current density (Jc)** — the maximum current density that can flow without destroying the superconducting state.
   Above Jc, the self-induced magnetic field exceeds the **critical field (Hc)**, breaking superconductivity and restoring finite resistivity .
 - Thus, while **resistivity is shape-independent**, the **distribution of current density** can be influenced by shape due to **field geometry and boundary effects** (for instance, in thin films or wires) .